Urarina language

 Urarina is a language isolate spoken in Peru, specifically in the Loreto Region of Northwest Peru, by the Urarina people.
 There are around 3,000 speakers in Urarinas District (along the Chambira River).
 It uses the Latin script.
 It is also known as Itucali, Simacu or Shimacu.

 It has the rare canonical word order of object–verb–subject.

-Classification

-The classification of Urarina remains contentious: academics have placed the language in at least four language families including Panoan, Tupian, Macro-Tucanoan, and Amerind.
-However, the proposed language families share few similarities with Urarina, meaning it is likely best described as either “unclassified” or as a language isolate.
-It is usually assumed that it is a language isolate given Urarina’s complete lack of lexical overlap with any languages surrounding Urarina territory.

 Dialects

 There are four Urarina dialect zones: